amous4822/stock-journal/README.md

 **Real-time intraday price feeds.** The current Yahoo Finance integration provides end-of-day OHLC.
 Most NSE retail traders make intraday trades, so the Shadow Portfolio simulation would be more accurate with tick-level data (Upstox WebSocket or NSE Bhavcopy).
 Only `lib/prices/fetch.ts` needs to change — the interface is stable.

-**Account Aggregator framework.** SEBI's AA framework lets users consent-share demat and trading data with third-party apps.
-When it matures for retail use, it would enable verified trade imports without broker-specific integrations.

 **Real-time revenge trade circuit breaker.** Currently the analysis is weekly.
 A more actionable version would push a notification within 5 minutes of detecting a revenge pattern — before the next entry, not after.

-**Multi-currency support.** INR is hardcoded throughout the bias math and formatting.
-International support requires currency normalization across every calculation.

 ---